 So, let’s talk about emotions and anxiety at end of life.
 And I’m not talking about the anxiety and emotions of the patient at end of life.
 I’m talking about yours.
 About the emotions and anxieties, the caregiver has at end of life.
 An amazing research study looked at the emotional impact of hydration and nutrition and end of life.
 Researchers acknowledged that reduced oral intake (eating less) at end of life can be charged with emotional factors (4).

-It can cause families who are not ready to embrace hospice to insist on forced feeding and pressuring their loved ones into eating (the food fight).
-In these situations there is a false perception that if only I can get my loved one to eat, they will live longer and feel better (4).
+It can cause families who are not ready to accept a terminal diagnosis to insist on force feeding and pressuring their loved ones into eating (the “food fight”).
+In these situations there is a false perception that if only they can get their loved one to eat, they will live longer and feel better (4).
 It can also cause families to doubt healthcare providers.
 They can feel like their loved on isn’t getting cared for well, which can lead to a host of additional stress and anxiety (4).

 Interestingly, when it comes to reduced intake at end of life, it is the caregivers who experiences the greatest amount of distress and not the dying patient (4).
 An anonymous healthcare professional was quoted as saying: